Phone: +64 9 921 9999 ext 8065

 Auckland 1142, New Zealand

-Most of my teaching within the Bachelor of Science is around phycology (seaweeds), marine ecology, aquaculture, fisheries.
-I also teach a master’s level paper on evolution.
-Most of my teaching within the Bachelor of Science is around phycology (seaweeds), marine ecology, aquaculture, fisheries.
-I also teach a master’s level paper on evolution.
+Most of my teaching within the Bachelor of Science is on phycology (seaweeds), marine ecology, aquaculture, and fisheries.
+I also teach a Master’s level paper on evolution.

 My main research interest has always been seaweeds.
 Much of my research has focused on seaweed utilisation, both by humans and by marine herbivores.
 I currently have several projects on the use of Undaria pinnatifida (an invasive seaweed) in New Zealand from both the wild harvest and aquaculture angles.